 Undergraduate students may repeat courses in which grades of less than "C" were earned (for Biomedical Science courses, a grade of "D-" may be repeated).
+An exception for the Prelicensure BSN as grades of less than "B" will have to be repeated.
 All courses attempted and grades earned at Charles R. Drew University will appear on the student's permanent academic record.
 The grade from the second attempt will be used in the cumulative GPA calculations.